World Plants Logo

 Shape

-Since this plant is a vine, the shape of it is really determined by what it is growing amongst.
-They will intertwine and grow up trellises, they can grow up and along buildings, they can wrap around the trunks of trees and much more.
+Since this plant is a vine, the shape is determined by what it is growing amongst.
+They will intertwine and grow up trellises, they can grow up and along buildings, they can wrap around the trunks of trees, and much more.

 Growth